 I’m Tom, a utility helicopter pilot from Norway.
-I’ve been a pilot for 4 years and in the industry for 9.
+I’ve been a pilot for 5 years and in the industry for 10.
 Being a pilot was a childhood dream of mine, and even among my peers I guess I am regarded as a bit of an Avgeek.
 I feel very privileged to get to do what I do and I try my best to never take my job for granted.
-Additionally I am a Flight Safety Adviser, and use this platform to promote safety outside of work.
+Additionally I am a Senior Safety Adviser, and use this platform to promote safety outside of work.
 Some of you know I like to share pictures on Instagram, you can find them here: @thathelicopterguy

 More about me in this interview in HeliPress: Interview

 Interview with Enjoy Flying: Pilot of the Week

 Since I’ve usually got my hands full with flying I rely on mounting the camera somewhere.
-I use a DSLR gorilla pod or a sturdy tripod, both of which I tie down.
-I also tie down the camera so that there is no chance it can fall down and jam the flight controls.
-With my Canon 7D I use a remote that I set in timelapse mode.
-I start it prior to lift-off and let it do its thing.
-That way I can focus on flying and leave the camera alone.
-I have also added a Sony A7II to my collection.
-That has a time-lapse app that works in the same way as the 7D with the remote.
+I use a DSLR gorilla pod or a sturdy tripod, both of which I tie down securely.
+I also tie down the camera so that there is no chance it can fall down and jam the flight controls or cause injuries in a hard landing.

 I only shoot RAW to make sure I have ample opportunity to edit my shots.
 I try to create pictures that match the world as we see it.
 That is hard to do without any editing because of the limited dynamic range of cameras.
 Sometimes I can get carried away and ruin shots altogether, other times I go for a more artsy expression.